image4.jpeg

 She has been an active volunteer and independent fundraiser for Dancers Responding to AIDS, since 2005.
 She curated an independent gallery fundraiser, solidifying sponsorship contacts with Brooklyn Gin, Gay Men’s Health Crisis Center, and AIDS WALK NY, with all proceeds donated to DRA.

 She has worked with The Gibney Dance Company as a Community Actionist, leading Hands Are For Holding Assemblies.
-This school based assembly program uses dance to address bullying, equity, and choice in everyday interaction.
-Chelsea was trained in conjunction with the Mayors Office to End Domestic and Gender-Based Violence, and offered in partnership with Day One.
+This school-based assembly program uses dance to address bullying, equity, and choice in everyday interaction.
+Chelsea was trained in conjunction with the Mayor's Office to End Domestic and Gender-Based Violence and offered in partnership with Day One.

-As a former Teaching Artist for ASTEP- Artists Striving to End Poverty, she created and taught movement based class plans for children based on assigned locations around New York City.
+As a former Teaching Artist for ASTEP- Artists Striving to End Poverty, she created and taught movement-based class plans for children based on assigned locations around New York City.
 She sat as Ambassador to the Free Body Project, an organization working at the intersection of Dance and Social Justice.

 Please feel free to visit the above mentioned organizations websites provided below: